What to Expect for Concussion, Severe TBI, and ‘Non-Traumatic’ Hypoxic Brain Injury Recovery

 At our clinic, we treat hundreds of brain injury patients who have been suffering from persistent symptoms.
 While the majority of our patients suffered a concussion, we’ve also treated survivors of severe TBI, carbon monoxide poisoning, transient ischemic attack, and more.

 If you’re suffering from persistent symptoms after a brain injury, there is hope.
 You can continue to improve, no matter how severe your injury was.
 95% of our patients experience statistically verified restoration of brain function after a week of treatment at our clinic.
-To learn if we can help you on your recovery journey, schedule a free consultation call with our team.
+To learn if we can help you on your recovery journey, schedule a consultation call with our team.

 Mild Traumatic Brain Injury Recovery

 A mild traumatic brain injury (mTBI, commonly known as concussion) can happen after a blow to the head, whiplash, or jostling of the brain.
 Many people are told to rest in a quiet, dark room until their symptoms go away, but we now know that an active approach to recovery is associated with faster healing and a reduced likelihood of persistent symptoms.